 Eraser pens function like your regular ballpoint or gel pen but with the added ability to erase like a pencil.
 These pen-pencil hybrids carry the perfect less is more trademark knowing how extremely affordable the pens are, yet they offer a huge benefit of being erasable while leaving an ink more permanent than a pencil.

-Erasable pens generally have thermochromic ink that reacts to heat as well as a liquid rubber cement solution.
+Erasable pens employ a thermochromic ink that reacts to heat as well as a liquid rubber cement solution.
 When the ink-looking base is layered on the surface of the paper, it sits semi-dry so the marks can be erased by the pen’s rubber.
-After about 10 hours or more, the rubber cement solution ink hardens and sets permanently, and no longer erasable.
+After about 10 hours, the rubber cement solution ink sets and hardens permanently, and is no longer erasable.

 3) How does erasable technology works?